otengmna/cars-api/README.md

 base URL -  https://cars-hev.herokuapp.com/cars-api

-Database currently on contains Electric Car information.
+Database currently only contains Electric Car information.
 I am working to add other car information starting with Hybrids then to Internal Combustion Engines.

 ## API Methods for Electric Cars
 ```